JanW42/AI_Project/README.md

 AI voice assistant Lucy.
 Project at Dr. Rasch in EM Prescriptive Analytics and Artificial Intelligence

+!!!
+Documentation may not be up to date due to constant changes

 ## Structure
 - [Overview](#overview)
 - [Features](#features)